Here’s the Difference Between Baking Powder and Baking Soda

 What is baking powder?

 Unlike baking soda, which consists of one simple ingredient, baking powder is a mixture of baking soda and cream of tartar, a dry acid.
 An inactive ingredient, often cornstarch, keeps the two from reacting until liquid is added.
 The addition of cream of tartar adds acidity to recipes that don’t call for acidic ingredients.
 Also worth noting: Since baking powder is a mixture of ingredients, it’s slightly less potent, teaspoon by teaspoon, than baking soda.

-When liquid is added, the soda and acid in the cream of tartar combine to produce carbon dioxide.
-Because this reaction starts right away, it’s important to bake these batters and doughs quickly after adding the liquid.
-That means no prepping chocolate chip cookies with baking powder a week in advance (but you can make these spritz recipes ahead of time: they don’t have either baking powder or baking soda).
+When liquid is added, the baking soda and acid in the cream of tartar combine to produce carbon dioxide.
+Because this reaction starts right away, it’s important to bake these batters and doughs right after adding the liquid.

 Most baking powders sold today are double-acting, meaning that they work once as they are added to wet ingredients and then leaven (make dough rise) again when popped in the oven and exposed to heat.
 Single-acting baking powders are also available but aren’t used as frequently.
 They activate when exposed to moisture and that’s it.
 You can substitute double-acting for single-acting baking powder.